www.weldreality.com.

 WITH

-KEEP A BOTTLE OF GLUE AND A ROLL OF
+KEEP A ROLL OF

 DUCT TAPE IN THE TRUNK.

-This weld on an auto part is
+This weld on this new auto part was

 In